This retired baseball player built the largest Black-owned McDonald’s franchise operation. Now he’s suing the fast-food chain for its ‘racist’ policies.

-Washington, 69, owned 27 McDonald’s restaurants in New York, Ohio and Pennsylvania during his four decades as a franchisee, but alleged that the company began a campaign to drive him out in 2017 in retaliation for speaking out against the “predatory, racially biased steering practices” against Black franchisees.
+Washington, 69, owned 27 McDonald’s restaurants in New York, Ohio and Pennsylvania during his four decades as a franchisee but alleged that the company began a campaign to drive him out in 2017 in retaliation for speaking out against the “predatory, racially biased steering practices” against Black franchisees.
 Today he owns 14 McDonald’s restaurants.

 “While McDonald’s has joined the chorus of brands releasing hollow solidarity statements in support of Black Lives Matter and has launched a marketing campaign to profit from that movement, it has done nothing to change its own internal policies that perpetuate systemic racism by disadvantaging and squeezing out its Black franchise owners,” said the lawsuit, filed in federal court in Ohio.